dhanushkumar-amk/dhanushkumar-amk/README.md

 Hello!
 I’m Dhanushkumar, a BCA student at NGM College with expertise in the MERN stack and over 50 completed projects in web development.
-I’m passionate about full-stack development and am currently expanding my skills in Data Structures, Algorithms, and web3.
+I’m passionate about full-stack development and am currently expanding my skills in Data Structures, Algorithms, and devOps.
 As a 19-year-old developer from India, I’m eager to contribute to open-source projects and find internship opportunities to further hone my skills